elegant-scipy/elegant-scipy/markdown/ch8.markdown

 ax.set_yticklabels(' ACGTacgt');
 ```

-Note how the G-A and G-C transitions are different between the repeat and
+Notice how the G-A and G-C transitions are different between the repeat and
 non-repeat parts of the genome.
 This information can be used to classify
 previously unseen DNA sequence.